You’ve just pulled into your driveway after a trip to the grocery store. Now, you have a decision to make: will you…

-Optimized storage and warehousing
+Optimised storage and warehousing

-By utilizing a third party’s consolidated warehouse, you open up space in your own warehouses and storage facilities.
+By utilising a third party’s consolidated warehouse, you open up space in your own warehouses and storage facilities.
 This gives you more room to stock up on popular products, increase safety stock thresholds, or spread out warehouse operations.

 Smarter inventory management

 With warehouse consolidation, you can afford to store lower levels of inventory.
 This, in turn, reduces carrying costs and makes inventory management easier.